damek/damek.github.io/_random/linear-layouts,-triton,-and-linear-algebra-over-f_2.md

 This shape operation is a linear transformation on the tensor's logical coordinates and is represented by a permutation matrix, $T_{shape}$.
 The compiler combines this with the original layout matrix, $A_{bf16}$, to compute the new, shuffled layout $A_{shuffled}$:

-$$A_{shuffled} = T_{shape} * A_{bf16}$$
+$$A_{shuffled} = T_{shape}A_{bf16}$$

 The compiler uses this resulting matrix $A_{shuffled}$ to generate the code that performs the physical memory copy for the shuffle.

 ### Generating Code for Layout Conversions

-To convert a tensor from a source distributed layout $A$ to a destination distributed layout $B$, the compiler first computes the conversion matrix $C = B^{-1} * A$.
+To convert a tensor from a source distributed layout $A$ to a destination distributed layout $B$, the compiler first computes the conversion matrix $C = B^{-1}A$.
 This matrix maps the source hardware resources to the destination hardware resources.
 The structure of $C$ determines the cheapest hardware primitive that can perform the conversion.

 The compiler checks the structure of $C$ in order of cost, from cheapest to most expensive.

 1.  **Intra-thread Register Move:** This is the cheapest conversion.
 It is possible if the data movement is confined entirely within each thread.
-This is the case if the conversion matrix $C$ only permutes register bits, meaning the sub-matrix $(B^{-1} * A)_{reg}$ is a permutation matrix and the rest of $C$ is the identity.
+This is the case if the conversion matrix $C$ only permutes register bits, meaning the sub-matrix $(B^{-1}A)_{reg}$ is a permutation matrix and the rest of $C$ is the identity.

 2.  **Intra-warp Shuffle:** If an intra-thread move is not possible, the compiler checks if the conversion can be done with warp shuffles.
 A warp shuffle is a hardware instruction that allows threads within the same warp to exchange data directly without using shared memory.
-This is possible if the conversion matrix $C$ does not move data between warps, which corresponds to the warp-related block of the matrix, $(B^{-1} * A)_{wrp}$, being the identity matrix.
+This is possible if the conversion matrix $C$ does not move data between warps, which corresponds to the warp-related block of the matrix, $(B^{-1}A)_{wrp}$, being the identity matrix.

 3.  **Inter-warp Conversion via Shared Memory:** If neither of the above conditions is met, data must move between different warps.
 This is the most expensive conversion and requires using on-chip shared memory as an intermediary.
 Data from the source warps is written to shared memory and then read by the destination warps.